Singapore could enter phase 3 by end-2020; social gatherings of 8 people may be allowed

 All these measures will be implemented progressively, depending on the situation both domestically and globally, said Health Minister Gan Kim Yong.

-Mr Wong, who along with Mr Gan co-chairs the multi-minsterial task force tackling Covid-19 in Singapore, compared the local situation to a fire which has been reduced to embers, but not completely extinguished.
+Mr Wong, who along with Mr Gan co-chairs the multi-ministerial task force tackling Covid-19 in Singapore, compared the local situation to a fire which has been reduced to embers but is not completely extinguished.

 Each relaxation of the rules adds fuel to these embers, he said, with the risk that the fire may flare up again.